Practicing ArchitecturePracticing Architecture

 • Service to AIA at any level, including National, state and local boards or committees.

-Each candidate will be assessed on personal merit, and may not answer completely to all these criteria; however, a nominee must be a full-time practitioner with an active AIA member record (Assoc.
+Each candidate will be assessed on personal merit, and may not answer completely to all these criteria; however, a nominee must be an active practitioner with an active AIA member record (Assoc.
 AIA, AIA, or FAIA).

 AIA Nominee Selection